Gran Torino: Is the Clint Eastwood Movie Based on Real Life?

-Back in the day, Schenk worked a number of day jobs, including that of a factory worker.
+Back then, Schenk worked several day jobs, including that of a factory worker.
 During his stint there, Schenk first came into contact with Hmong culture.
 He learned about their affiliation with US-backed South Vietnamese forces in the throes of the Vietnam War and their persecution at the hands of North Vietnamese Communist forces.
-Years down the line, when Schenk was crafting a script about a Korean war veteran, i.e., Walt, attempting to assimilate widespread changes within his neighborhood, he would get the idea to make Walt’s next-door neighbors a Hmong family.
+Years later, when Schenk was crafting a script about a Korean war veteran, i.e., Walt, attempting to assimilate widespread changes within his neighborhood, he got the idea to make Walt’s next-door neighbors a Hmong family.

 Writing the script proved to be the easy part.
 At the time, Schenk had never optioned a single feature film script.
-How did the first time screenwriter get his script directed by the likes of the living legend, Clint Eastwood?
-Well, two young Hollywood producers Jenette Kahn and Adam Richman first spotted ‘Gran Torino’s’ unique charm.
-They optioned it with money from their own coffers.
+How did the first-time screenwriter get his script directed by the likes of the living legend Clint Eastwood?
+Well, two young Hollywood producers, Jenette Kahn and Adam Richman, first spotted ‘Gran Torino’s’ unique charm.
+They optioned it with money from their coffers.
 Most of the producers showed them the script to get passed on the film.
-Eventually, the script fell into the lap of Bill Gerber, a producer at Warner Brothers, who had contributed to a number of Eastwood flicks.
+Eventually, the script fell into the lap of Bill Gerber, a producer at Warner Brothers, who had contributed to many Eastwood flicks.

 When Gerber presented the script to Eastwood, the veteran director all but signed on the dotted line.
-In a rarely seen feat, minimal changes were made to Schenk’s script, the most prominent of them being a shift in location from Minneapolis to Detroit.
+In a rarely seen feat, minimal changes were made to Schenk’s script, the most prominent of which was a shift in location from Minneapolis to Detroit.
 This was done on account of attractive tax rebates offered by the state of Michigan.
-But since Walt was depicted as a retired auto-worker in the film, the change of setting to Michigan – once known as ‘The Motor City – gelled well thematically.
+But since Walt was depicted as a retired auto worker in the film, the change of setting to Michigan—once known as ‘The Motor City’—gelled well thematically.

 Read More: Clint Eastwood’s Exceptional Career, Explained